When Managing Becomes a Full Time Job: Living with Chronic Illness Burnout

 Instructions

-• Prepare boiling water canner.
-Heat jars in simmering water until ready to use.
-Do not boil.
+• Heat sanitized jars in simmering water until ready to use.
 Wash lids in warm soapy water and set bands aside.

-• Cut stems from fresh jalapeños, then cut peppers in half.
-Remove the seeds from the jalapeños for a less spicy jelly (Helpful hint: Run a teaspoon along the inside of each cut jalapeño to remove the seeds), or leave the seeds in if you like a spicy jelly.(It's a good idea to wear gloves for this step).
+• Prep the peppers: Wash and finely chop jalapenos (use gloves if you are sensitive).
+(Helpful hint: Run a teaspoon along the inside of each cut jalapeño to remove the seeds), or leave the seeds in if you like a spicy jelly.(It's a good idea to wear gloves for this step).

-• Coarsely cut peppers, then place in a food processor or blender with 1 cup of cider vinegar.
+• After hand chopping the peppers, place in a food processor or blender with 1 cup of cider vinegar.
 Puree until smooth.
 Do not strain.

 • Bring the mixture to a boil over high heat stirring constantly.
 (Don't leave the stovetop during this stage as this mixture WILL foam up and over the top unless you are careful).
 Just as it starts to come to a boil, lower heat and with a ladle, skim off any foam.
 Then, increase the temperature to a point where it will gently boil, but not rise up and over the top.

-• Boil for 10 minutes then while whisking, add liquid pectin and boil hard for an additional minute.
+• Boil for 10 minutes – while whisking, add liquid pectin and boil hard for an additional minute.
 Remove from heat, skimming any additional foam if necessary.

 • Process in a boiling water canner for 10 minutes.
 Transfer jars to a towel-lined surface and let rest at room temperature until set.
 After 24 hours, check seals (Lid should not flex up and down when pressed in centre).
 Refrigerate any unsealed jars for up to 3 weeks.